ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/addon.tab.traps.md

 `addon.tab.traps` is a public API for userscripts that can be used to obtain objects that are not otherwise available.
 The actual traps are coded at [prototype-handler](https://github.com/ScratchAddons/ScratchAddons/blob/master/content-scripts/prototype-handler.js).

-They share some APIs with "Once" traps, but is very different and is documented at [Fake redux state](Fake-redux-state) separately.

 ## Examples
 [editor-stepping](https://github.com/ScratchAddons/ScratchAddons/blob/master/addons/editor-stepping/userscript.js) addon shows how to manipulate `Thread` object trapped.